 Additional Application Procedures

-You must make an appointment with the Associate Director of Tufts Global Education by November 1 to discuss the program and application process.
+You must contact Melanie Armstrong, Associate Director of Tufts Global Education, no later than November 1 to discuss the program and application process.
 If you meet the basic application requirements and the program seems suitable to your academic plan, you will then be approved to interview with the Director for the program, Dr. Meredith Hyde, to receive approval to apply.
-If approved, you will be granted access to the application and must submit your completed application to Tufts Global Education by December 1, 2022 (for the 2023-2024 academic year).
+If approved, you will be granted access to the application and must submit your completed application to Tufts Global Education by December 1, 2023 (for the 2024-2025 academic year).
 The following items are required as part of the application submission:

 - A completed Pembroke College Visiting Student application form, provided by Tufts Global Education.

 - Two letters of recommendation from full-time members of the Tufts faculty.
 Both recommendations should be from the Tufts department corresponding to the subject you wish to study at Pembroke (or one from each department if pursuing a combined subject).

 - Two term papers, problem sets, or other relevant pieces of sample work in the subject you wish to study at Pembroke.